 Location, Location, Loca… I mean… Position, Position, Position!!!

-When you’re going downhill, you need to always be standing with your butt placed so far back that your stomach is hovering over the seat and your pedals are level.
+When you’re going down obstacles, you need to be standing with your butt placed so far back that your stomach may be hovering over the seat and your pedals are level.
 This is the key to maintaining stability to go over almost any obstacle, no matter how daunting, including stairs, boulders, you name it!
 This helps prevent you from doing an endo as well.
 Your pedals must be level all the times as well because if one is lower, you may hit something and that could cause a nasty crash.

-Notice that the jolts are transmitted through the legs and arms and are very important shock absorbers on top of the bicycles suspension.
-You always want your knees and elbows to be slightly bent so they are ready to take bumps and avoid gripping the handlebars too tightly.
-Relaxing your muscles is the key to staying in control.
+Even with a full suspension bicycle, the jolts are ultimately transmitted to your legs and arms.
+You always want your knees and elbows to be slightly bent so they are ready to take the bumps.
+You want the bike to float underneath you, with your legs acting as shock absorbers.
+And avoid gripping the handlebars too tightly.
+Relaxing your muscles is key to staying in control.

 Going uphill, however, requires a totally different position

 Climbing requires you to keep your butt planted on the seat and to lean your body forward with your elbows bent and back.
 If you stand up while climbing, your rear tire may break traction.
 Staying seated keeps weight on the rear wheel and leaning forward with your elbows tucked makes sure the front tire won’t lift up.